Meeting The Universal Savior

 Testament of Jesus Christ

-A few years later on July 10 1998 at 3:50 p.m., after Kash's eight-year-old brother Arwinder Singh had returned from Victor-Thérien school, he was shown the color photograph of Lord Jesus from the Mormon Bible (see photo above).
+A few years later on July 10 1998 at 3:50 p.m., after Kash's eight-year-old brother Arwinder Singh had returned from Victor-Therien school, he was shown the color photograph of Lord Jesus from the Mormon Bible (see photo on the left).
 Arwinder, at the age of five had met the messengers of God hundreds of times in the Kingdom of God (Sahasrara Chakra) within.
 Among these Divine Beings was Lord Jesus Christ.

 This particular photograph of Lord Jesus is on the first page of The Book of Mormon: Another Testament of Jesus Christ (The Church of Jesus Christ of Latter-day Saints, Salt Lake City, Utah, USA, 6/94).
 Two young Mormon Christians, Elder Carpenter and Walter, gave this Bible to his father in 1995 while on house visits.
 They were operating from 570 Apt.
 104, 33rd Avenue, Lachine, Montreal (Tel: [514] 634-4693).
 (At the time of writing other Mormons had replaced them but the address remains the same.)

-After Arwinder had a good look at Lord Jesus he was questioned.
+After Arwinder had a good look at the photograph of Lord Jesus, his father asked him the following questions:

 Question: "Have you seen this person?"